 Pelvic: terminal end of large intestines, urinary bladder, internal reproductive organs.

 - Oral cavity, nasal cavity, orbital cavity, and middle ear cavity.

-Describe three types of body sections. → Sagittal: lengthwise cut, divides the body into right and left portions.
+Describe the anatomical position. → Sagittal: lengthwise cut, divides the body into right and left portions.

 Transverse: divides the body into superior and inferior portions.